News from the USA invigorate FX market

 Another day the stock markets around the world have suffered losses, in the case of Germany30 it has fallen to its primary support located at 10157 below which the current bullish correction started at the end of March would be terminated.

-The Dollarindex has risen above previous highs that were working as resistance around 100.50, clearing a clear path from a technical perspective for possible new gains of around 1%.
+The Dollarindex has risen above previous highs that were working as resistance around 100.50, clearing a clear path from a technical perspective for new gains of around 1%, according to technical analysts.

 This strength in the US Dollar has put downward pressure on currencies such as the British Pound.